 The professional game jam event in January is a competitive event for people with existing game development experience.
 In that event, we bring together the best game developers in Estonia and challenge them to make their most awesome jam games.
 For this, there is an emphasis on the competition and prizes awarded to the best teams.
 The event also brings together visitors from game development companies to meet with these skilled jammers and play their games.
 As such, in this jam, there are no instructors or team formation.
 Here you are encouraged to put together your dream team already before the jam and the only wildcard will be the announced theme.

 Depending on the COVID situation we organize the jams either on location in the University of Tartu Delta building or online via Discord.
-We prefer on-location events, which have unfortunately been impossible so far due to current restrictions.
+We prefer on-location events, but depending on the situation it might be either fully online or hybrid.
+In the case of hybrid events, we still recommend coming to the site if at all possible to get the best jam experience.

 Previous jam game presentations, speaker presentations, and award ceremonies are available on our YouTube playlist.